qwell/disorder-in-the-court/README.md

 In what is certainly the most egregious of the Florida county vulnerabilities, document URLs contained nothing more than a numeric document ID.
 An attacker could view restricted documents by simply incrementing the document ID in the URL.
 The only protection was a CAPTCHA on the landing page, which could be bypassed.

-Due to the triviality of discovering this vulnerability and the ease with which it could be exploited on a mass scale, it is reasonable to assume that every document became compromised the moment it was filed.
+Given the ease with which this vulnerability could be discovered and exploited, it is reasonable to assume that every document was compromised the moment it was filed.

 In defense of Sarasota County, they were the first to attempt to fix their issue.
 Unfortunately, their first attempt at a fix was not sufficient and a new vulnerability was discovered.
-Worst yet, while searching for a new method, a third vulnerability (or a second consequence of the second vulnerability) was discovered that allowed an unauthenticated attacker to view restricted cases.
+Worse yet, while searching for a new method, a third vulnerability (or a second consequence of the second vulnerability) was discovered that allowed an unauthenticated attacker to view restricted cases.

 ## Timeline